swiss-seismological-service/scrtdd/README.md

 [...]
 ```

-### 3.3 Cross-correlation parameters optimization
+### 3.2 Cross-correlation parameters optimization

 The `--eval-xcorr` option should be used to properly configure the cross-correlation parameters.
 The optimization process involves running `--eval-xcorr` with different configuration and analyzes the results.
-The goal is to have as many matches as possible (high `GoodCC`) but to avoid wrong/bad matches (low `time-diff` mean absolute deviation: `+/-`): but this is a trade-off.
+The goal is to have as many matches as possible (increase `GoodCC`) avoiding bad/false matches (very high values of `time-diff` are probably an indication of false matches): this is a trade-off.

 The configuration parameters that are relevant for this analysis are:
 * Cross-correlation coefficient threshold for P and S